-Reduction in other non-current liabilities pertains primarily to reclassification to current of retention on projects of the construction group which are expected to be completed within the year.
+Reduction in other non-current liabilities pertains primarily to reclassification to current of retention payable of the construction group for projects which are expected to be completed within the year.

-Total consolidated equity increased to P22.33 billion from P21.85 billion, while total consolidated retained earnings increased to P10.11 billion from P9.78 billion in December 2020.
+Total consolidated equity increased to P22.77 billion from P21.85 billion, while total consolidated retained earnings increased to P10.40 billion from P9.78 billion in December 2020.